LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 ## Configuration

 The backend reads environment variables from a `.env` file on startup.
-If `SECRET_KEY` is not set, `backend/app/core/security.py` falls back to the placeholder value `"change-me"`.
+The `SECRET_KEY` must be set; otherwise `backend/app/core/security.py` raises an error during import.

 Example `.env`: